-The DAN Department of Management and Organizational Studies as a whole draws upon an evidence-based management approach.
+The DAN Department of Management and Organizational Studies draws upon an evidence-based management approach.
 Evidence-based management is the systematic process of gathering evidence from multiple sources, critically appraising the evidence, and using that evidence in making and evaluating management decisions to improve organizational performance.